Tooth Extractions Plano

 Can I Leave the Space Empty After a Tooth Extraction?

 Some people may not see the point in replacing a pulled tooth, especially if it’s towards the back of the mouth.
 However, your teeth do so much more than create a beautiful smile, which is why it’s incredibly important to replace any missing ones.
 Even one missing tooth can make it difficult to chew, leading to poor nutrition and indigestion.
 It can also make it harder to speak, causing you to develop a mild lisp or another speech impediment.
-Once you’re all healed up from your extraction, it’s strongly recommended that you explore your tooth-replacement options.
+Once you’re all healed up from your extraction, it’s strongly recommended that you explore your tooth replacement options.

 What Can I Do to Speed Up the Healing Time?

 Getting plenty of rest is the most important thing to do after a tooth extraction in Plano.
 You should avoid exercising or doing strenuous activity for at least 24 hours.
 While you sleep, keep your head elevated.
-Dry socket is a painful complication that can delay the healing process, which is why you must do what you can to avoid it.
+A dry socket is a painful complication that can delay the healing process, which is why you must do what you can to avoid it.
 To that end, you should avoid spitting or using a straw as it can dislodge the forming blood clot on your surgical site.
 Use a cold compress on the outside of your cheek to reduce swelling and discomfort.
 Make sure you take your prescribed or over-the-counter pain medications as instructed as well!

 How Should I Prepare for My Tooth Extraction?